graben1437/titan1.0.1.kafka/README.md

 SolrCloud and Kafka have namespace collisions in Zookeeper.
 Beware if sharing the same Zookeeper between a SolrCloud and a Kafka installation.
-This problem can manifest itself in 'wild' looking replication or partition settings for a Kafka topic if SolrCloud data is already in Zookeeper prior to start a Kafka cluster.
+This problem can manifest itself in 'wild' looking replication or partition settings for a Kafka topic if SolrCloud data is already in Zookeeper prior to starting your Kafka cluster.

 **4** Using the HTTP Producer Example